-There are many ways you can purchase the required materials.
+There are many ways to purchase the required materials.
 Choose the one that seems best for you.

 A textbook is required for this class.
 However, you have two textbooks to choose from.
 You do NOT need both.
-But please take a look at all the required materials before making your decision.
+But please look at all the required materials before making your decision.
 The Silverthorn text can be bundled with the required lab software, PhysioEx.